MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 ### Changing the Input

-What if we wanted to print something else to standard out.
+What if we wanted to print something else to standard out?
 We don't have to change our command.
 Instead, because our command knows that it takes an input, we can send that input with our POST request as a value in the request body.
 Try typing making your request again, but this time entering `{"my_cool_input":"Hello Pluto"}` in the allRequestParams box in the Swagger UI.
 Now when you go to Command History -> description for your most execution -> View StdOut.log, you'll see "Hello Pluto".

 (XNAT troubleshooting: occasionally Command History decides not to display.
 I find that creating and deleting a command from the Images and Commands display can make it show up again.)